peterhinch/micropython-async/PRIMITIVES.md

  event loop `create_task()` method.

 **Latency and Barrier objects**
-Consider the latency discussed at the start of section 3.6.
-A `NamedTask` has no mechanism to determine if a cancelled task has been scheduled and has acted on the `StopTask` exception.
+Consider the latency discussed at the start of section 3.6: cancellation raises an exception which will be handled when the coro is next scheduled.
+There is no mechanism to determine if a cancelled task has been scheduled and has acted on the `StopTask` exception.
 Consequently calling `is_running()` on a recently cancelled task may return `False` even though `uasyncio` will run the task for one final time.